gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 Notebook creation can also be done on the command line if desired, via `gradient notebooks create`.

+[1] The project does not use TensorFlow, but this container is suitable.
+Our suite of containers is being updated as the Workflows product develops.
-[1] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C7 is preferred.
+[2] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C7 is preferred.
 C5 will also run but takes about 2x as long.

 ## To run the Workflow (advanced)